 Effectiveness-wise, the ability to capture relevance for formulas that are progressively more distinct from the query is what differentiates most formula search models.
-This is one of the reasons that the ARQ-Math test collections used full rank metrics for ranking formula search systems (i.e., nDCG', with mAP' added for comparison), in addition to observing metrics focused on the top of a ranking (e.g., P'@10, mRR).
+This is one of the reasons that the ARQMath test collections used full rank metrics for ranking formula search systems (i.e., nDCG', with mAP' added for comparison), in addition to observing metrics focused on the top of a ranking (e.g., P'@10, mRR).

-A summary of formula search models is provided in Table 4.4.
-In the remainder of this chapter, we will discuss the families of formula search models based on their representation types.
+A summary of formula search models is provided in Table 4.3.
+In the remainder of this section, we will discuss the families of formula search models based on their representation types.

-4.3 Text-based and tree-based models
+4.3 Text-based and Tree-based Models